-Two years ago, I gave a handwriting is on the wall sermon showing by way of statistics, that I have searched out from a wide variety of sources, that Christianity was already by that time the most persecuted religious organization in the entire world.
+Two years ago, I gave a "the handwriting is on the wall" sermon showing, by way of statistics that I have searched out from a wide variety of sources, that Christianity was already by that time the most persecuted religious organization in the entire world.

 We used to be free to pray in schools, to have Bible readings in schools.
 Children could have Christmas parties, decorated Christmas trees and so forth.
 They do not understand the true doctrines, but nonetheless something called religion had a favored position in our society, but that favored position is very quickly being taken away.

 In the U.S. now, many families are homeschooling their children, and they are doing it primarily because they do not want their children going to the government schools because of the harassment that they get there, and because of the subjects that are being taught there, so charter schools are forming all over the United States.

 North Carolina passed a law not too long ago, and within one month, eight new charter schools formed in the state capital, Raleigh.
 People are leaving the government schools because of the persecuting nature.

 Most of these persecutions are not occurring because of God's revealed truth or from His word, but because of their ignorance of those attacking anything that seems to them to be Christian, and so it just irritates them, because somebody else is inspiring them.

 In the beginning of these persecutions, the separation of church and state was the cry of those who want no part of anything regarding God to be part of public life.
 Last evening I described what the source of much of this rising intensity is—it is simply resistance against God.

 The "nones" are becoming aware of their numbers and power, and the invisible leader of the "nones" is moving his forces to crush all resistance.
 We must prepare because it will rise considerably more.